Overv/VulkanTutorial/en/03_Drawing_a_triangle/02_Graphics_pipeline_basics/02_Fixed_functions.md

 scissor.extent = swapChainExtent;
 ```

 Viewport(s) and scissor rectangle(s) can either be specified as a static part of the pipeline or as a [dynamic state](#dynamic-state) set in the command buffer.
 While the former is more in line with the other states it's often convenient to make viewport and scissor state dynamic as it gives you a lot more flexibility.
-This is very common all implementations can handle this dynamic state without performance penalty.
+This is very common and all implementations can handle this dynamic state without a performance penalty.

 When opting for dynamic viewport(s) and scissor rectangle(s) you need to enable the respective dynamic states for the pipeline: